 What we are doing to support you

-- If you have an organisational certificate expiring between the 23rd of August 2021 and the 28th of February 2022 (this includes certificates issued under Parts 109, 115, 119, 129, 137, 139, 140, 141, 145, 146, 147, 148, 149, 171, 172, 173, 174 and 175) the CAA will initiate a process to issue a new certificate for a period of six months from the date of expiry of your current certificate, subject to it being able to assure itself that there are no significant safety concerns in doing so.
-This will be completed through a desktop risk assessment reviewing all intelligence and information held by the CAA for your organisation, and receipt of an acceptable declaration by the CEO of your organisation.
+- If you have an organisational certificate expiring between the 23rd of August 2021 and the 28th of February 2022 (this includes certificates issued under Parts 19F, 92, 109, 115, 119, 137, 139, 140, 141, 145, 146, 147, 148, 149, 171, 172, 173, 174 and 175) the CAA will carry out a process to assess the issue of a new certificate for a period of up to 12 months from the date of expiry of your current certificate; that issue subject to the satisfactory completion of an assessment that shows that there are no significant safety concerns in doing so.
+This will be carried out through a desktop-based risk assessment and review of the intelligence and information held by the CAA for your organisation, and receipt of an acceptable declaration by the CEO of your organisation.
 There will be no charges associated with this assessment and the issuing of the new certificate.
 You will need to submit a declaration form, CAA RR/01, to initiate this process.
 You can access the CAA RR/01 form here.

 - If you have an upcoming Safety Management System implementation date and have not yet been certificated you will already hold an exemption for that implementation date.
 If you have not yet had an on-site SMS certification inspection then that exemption will be revised to a new implementation date in 2022.
 There will be no charges associated with the amendment of your current exemption and issue of a revised SMS implementation date.